Skip to main content

 • Doors or windows

-• Heat sources (e.g., radiators) or areas of high humidity (e.g., showers)
+• Heat sources (e.g. radiators) or areas with high humidity (e.g. showers)

 • Direct sunlight